dvrpc/crash-db/README.md

 ## TODO:

 - [ ] In 2022, the filename for the flag tables have a plural FLAGS, rather than FLAG as in 2023.
 If other years are like this, write a script to rename them.
-For now, I'm just manually done it.
+For now, I've just manually done it.
 - [ ] optimize queries when doing the data cleaning - turning off any kind of indexing, etc.
   - See e.g. <https://www.cybertec-postgresql.com/en/postgresql-bulk-loading-huge-amounts-of-data/>
 - [ ] add help flag to show usage to setup_db.sh